 Comments and letters to editors focused on issues from a study, meeting presentation, and substantiations for the claim

 Factors that contribute to higher quality in studies:

 - The adequacy and clarity of their design.

-- The questions answered in the study are described clearly as the outset.
+- The questions answered in the study are described clearly at the outset.

-- The method of study will be clearly described and have appropriately been answered according to the study.
+- The study method will be clearly described and appropriately answered according to the study.

-- The time of the study intervention or the period to follow detects and effect on the outcome of interest.
+- The time of the study intervention or the period to follow detects an effect on the outcome of interest.

 - Potential confounding factors are identified, assessed, and also controlled.

 - Subject attrition is assessed, explained, and reasonable.